potassco/clorm/docs/clorm/quickstart.rst

 outlined above there are other important features that will be useful for more complex interactions.
 These include:

 * Defining complex-terms.
-Many ASP program include complex terms (i.e., either tuples or functional objects).
+Many ASP programs include complex terms (i.e., either tuples or functional objects).
 Clorm supports predicate definitions that include complex-terms using a ``ComplexTerm`` class.
 Every defined complex term has an associated ``Field`` property that can be used within a Predicate